Resources (Add resource folder)

 Remarks

-Body of the request should contain a resource folder description in xml format.
+Body of the request should contain a resource folder description in XML or JSON format.

 POST: Creates a resource folder.